Brown-University-Library/OLD-ARCHIVED_bul-search/README.md

 #Bento Box
-Work towards a Bento Box search is at: http://dblightcit.services.brown.edu/find/easy/
+Work towards a Bento Box search is at: `http://dblightcit.services.brown.edu/find/easy/`.
+The working name for this app/project is `easySearch`.

-Locally the Bento Box is available at: `http://localhost:3000/easy/?q=rdf%20python`
+Locally the Bento Box is available at: `http://localhost:3000/easy/`

+At present, the Bento Box queries Summon and the local Solr index for data.

+The model code is in `app/models/easy.rb` and the JavaScript for now is in `app/views/easy/home.html.erb`.

 #Dev server
 The dev server for this project is `dblightcit.services.brown.edu`.
 Contact Joe Mancino to get a Unix account on that box.

 The `bul-search` source code is checkout out to `/opt/local/bul-search-src`.
 The Rails app is running at `http://dblightcit.services.brown.edu/find/`.
 To update the source to the master branch: